Sowmya-BH/AIJobBoard/README.md

 nice-to-have** so short postings don't inflate to 100%.
 Postings with <3 listed skills are marked `low` confidence and discounted.
 Verified: a 4-required-skill job scores 50 with 2 hits, then 100 after the user adds the 4 missing skills via HITL.

+## ⚠️ Known Limitations & Trade-offs

+* **Memory Constraints:** The main application is strictly "torch-free."
+Attempting to run ResumeHQ's local engine within the Render Free Tier (512MB) will trigger an OOM (Out of Memory) crash.
+* **SQLite Persistence:** SQLite writes on Render are ephemeral.
+For production deployment, you must configure `DATABASE_URL` to point to the included PostgreSQL blueprint.
+* **Cold Starts:** The HF Scorer sidecar may go to sleep on free tiers.
+The main application includes a timeout and audit log to track and report these connectivity gaps.
+* **Rate Limits:** The system relies heavily on model API rate limits via the user interface.
+High-frequency re-scoring within the HITL loop may hit free-tier quotas.